UNC alumna, instructor, and advocate, Dr. Maria Del Mar Chavarria Soto, discusses the importance of being vocal about eating disorders.

 And it is national.
 So that means that again, it'll come around over and over again.
 But really, theoretically we shouldn't even be having this week at all, this should just be a daily thing and it's a daily struggle, right?
 But at least we, I know that you have done a lot of efforts and spearheading things on campus, like getting collaborations going on.
 Can you name just a few, just so like, if people weren't aware.

 So on campus, we've created efforts just to bring exactly attention to this issue involving campus recreation.
 So we have group fitness classes and we've been working with our group fitness instructors to think about how to encourage positive ways to move and how to move your body because it allows you to do all these cool classes that we teach not only because of the reason of aesthetics or because you need to compensate for what you ate, right?
 There's been a training around the instructors and then the people that come to campus recreation, we have worked with Women's Resource Center to hold consciousness raising sessions and just talk about that.
 So it's just gathering around and discussing, sharing these stories.
 Like the ones I've shared with you.
-We've talked with Center for Peer Education to also a Nutrition Department on campus, right.
+We've talked with Office of Health Promotion to also a Nutrition Department on campus, right.
 But then they can ask questions and get rid of some of the myths around what eating disorders look like or what they feel like or what they are disguised as.
 So there's a lot of people trying just to bring up this conversation.
 We've also held sessions group sessions for positive body image, peer led sessions.
 We had a couple of those last year.
 So just creating these conversations as part of a normal conversation that doesn't have to be hidden or stigmatized.

 I say let's go into some of those hidden stigmas that that kind of happen.
 What are maybe some myths that that are associated with eating disorders?